Up Pompeii!: Films and sequels

 The format of Up Pompeii inspired two later TV series, Whoops Baghdad (1973) and Then Churchill Said to Me (1982), both starring Howerd.
-The later series was shelved due to the outbreak of the Falklands War and – thought politically insensitive – the series was aired after Howerd's death in 1993.
+The later series was shelved due to the outbreak of the Falklands War and – thought politically insensitive – the series was aired in 1993, a year after Howerd's death.

 A pilot episode for a US version of Up Pompeii for ABC, initially called The Pompeii Way but later renamed Up the toga, still starring Frankie Howerd and co-starring Foster Brooks, was recorded in 1971, but it did not proceed to a full series and was never shown.
 Publicity shots on Getty Images show that it involved the "Olympia Theatre Company", suggesting it may have been based on episode 5 of series 1 ("The actors").
 The existence of this pilot was undocumented for a long time, until the publicity photographs were noticed online.
 For a long time, it was unclear if the program still existed, until a 16mm film copy was sold on eBay in late 2022.

-The 1991 special Further up Pompeii (without exclamation mark), made twenty years after the series had ended and by different writers, could have served as a pilot episode for a revival of the series, but Frankie's death prevented that.
+The 1991 special Further up Pompeii (without exclamation mark) was made (by ITV/LWT) twenty years after the series had ended and by different writers.
+Lurcio is now a freedman with slaves of his own, but still has more than enough problems in his life.
+It could have served as a pilot episode for a revival of the series, but Howerd's death prevented that.